dta90d/dtarbitragec/README.md

 You can run infinite numbers of bots simultaneously - they won't get confused or leave you without money due to misunderstandings.
 Bots are constructed to run simultaneously - they have queues, multiple cheks of available balance, strong logics and good sustainability to errors, disconnections and rebootings of the system.
 All bots save their progress after each valueable action, that's why you can reboot your system right in the process of bots doing some trading, and bots will revive after restart (not recommended still).

 Monitored data (spreads) is sent to localhost:3001 via socket interface; bots' progress is not - it is stored in './botV1' local directory instead.
+Logs of bots' operatoins are written into './log' directory.

 ## Getting started